tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 My angling background:  pole fishing but not that much expierence, no ice in winter

 in china, pole fish is the prevailing fish style, like 90% in my hometown. people like the feeling of fish's pwoer transmiting via line /rod all the way to the hand.(tremors).
-It feels like a monster on your pole and feel of fighting with the fish is so wicked and satisfying when I got a grass carp  like 7-8 lb using pole .
+It feels like a monster on your pole and feel of fighting with the fish is so wicked and satisfying when I got a grass carp  like 7-8 lb using 5.4 meters long pole and sweet corn.

 图片我着的鱼(脚盘）